Sunday, December 4, 2016

 Abilene Christian University Press, Abilene, Texas, USA.
 1983-1999.

-At any rate, our point here is that the word “archangel” designates a spirit being that possesses a bodily glory above the classification of spirit beings often spoken as of “angels”.
+At any rate, our point here is that the word “archangel” designates a spirit being that possesses a bodily glory above the classification of spirit beings often spoken of as “angels”.
 It does not designate the “archangel” as being a member of, on the same level of bodily glory, as the “angels”.

 The Name, Michael

 The word, Michael, appears in the Bible 13 times in the Old Testament: Numbers 13:13; 1 Chronicles 5:13-14; 1 Chronicles 6:40; 1 Chronicles 7:3; 1 Chronicles 8:16; 1 Chronicles 12:20; 1 Chronicles 27:18; 2 Chronicles 21:2; Ezra 8:8; Daniel 10:13; Daniel 10:21; Daniel 12:1.
 However, only in Daniel is this word used as the name of the archangel.
-In the New Testament the word appears once in Jude 1:9 and twice in Revelation 12:7.
+In the New Testament, the word appears once in Jude 1:9 and twice in Revelation 12:7.

 The Hebrew word Michael is compounded from three different Hebrew words: